DanilXO/filen/README.md

 # filen
-Open-source linter to control file size and functions on golang
+Open-source linter to control file size on golang.

 ## Why filen?
 Vertical size of a file should be typically 200 lines, with upper limit of 500,